University of Michigan–Dearborn Scholarships (2025–2026)

 Is admission automatic if I meet the GPA?

-No. Students who meet eligibility are invited to apply and then complete required steps; selection is holistic and space-limited.
+No. Qualified students are invited to apply; selection is holistic and space-limited.

 Does Honors add time or extra credits?